ryancheley/djangocon-us-2025/presentation/slides/05a-current-state.md

 This is what our database schema looks like today.
 Clean, functional, but completely opaque.

-Look at these field names: chads_score, hasbled_score, qrisk3_value.
+Look at these field names: hasbled_score, qrisk3_value, contraindication_flags , chads_score.
 If you're not a cardiologist, these mean absolutely nothing.

-A DBA looking at this table has no idea what these calculate or why they matter.
+A Database Administrator (DBA) looking at this table has no idea what these calculate or why they matter.

 --